11 Things To Do in Pawhuska, Oklahoma

 1. The Pioneer Woman Mercantile

 When in Osage County, you have to stop by The Pioneer Woman Mercantile.
 Drummond's bakery-deli-shop hybrid welcomes you for breakfast, lunch, or dinner, and it offers a general store-style selection of carefully curated kitchen tools, pioneer gear, and games.
 Stay and sit awhile, or stay and shop awhile.
-From bacon-shaped bandages to cute kitchen towels and t-shirts, you'll find something clever to commemorate your trip.
+From books to cute kitchen towels and t-shirts, you'll find something clever to commemorate your trip.
 (Just be sure to get there early, because the Mercantile has been known to average 6,000 customers a day.)

 2. Downtown Pawhuska